<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 Instead of building from scratch, you can tap into their existing infrastructure.
 A 3PL with multiple locations can help you position your inventory closer to your new customers, drastically cutting down on shipping times and costs.
 For retailers planning a multi-store rollout, a partner with robust logistics and distribution capabilities can ensure all your fixtures and displays arrive on time and in perfect condition, no matter where your new locations are.

-How 3PL Pricing Works
+Understanding 3PL Pricing Models

 Understanding how a third-party logistics provider structures their pricing is one of the most important steps in choosing a partner.
 The costs can seem complex at first, but breaking them down helps you compare quotes accurately and avoid surprises on your monthly invoice.
 A good 3PL partner will be transparent about their fees, helping you manage your budget and focus on growing your retail business.
 This clarity is a crucial part of managing your overall retail logistics and distribution strategy effectively.

-Common Fee Structures
+A Look at Common Fee Structures

 Most 3PLs build their pricing around the specific services you use.
 While every provider is a little different, you can generally expect to see a few standard charges on your quote.
 Think of it as an à la carte menu for your logistics needs.
 Common fees include a one-time setup cost to get your account running, receiving fees for when they accept and check in your inventory, and monthly storage fees based on how much warehouse space you use.
 Once a customer places an order, you’ll see charges for picking and packing each item, plus the cost of boxes and packing materials.
 Finally, the actual shipping cost is passed on from the carrier.